West Virginia School of Osteopathic Medicine

 WVSOM is also committed to prohibiting discrimination against individuals on the basis of physical or mental impairment or disability, the college will provide reasonable accommodation in the work place for disabled employees.
 All inquiries regarding the rights of disabled employees, including the right to employment accommodations, should be directed to the Affirmative Action Officer.
 All requests for employment accommodations must be in writing to the Affirmative Action Officer.

-The Regional Assistant Dean will monitor the performance of students based within the SWC region during years 3 & 4 of the medical school curriculum.
+The Regional Assistant Dean monitors the progress & performance of students based within the Statewide Campus region during years 3 & 4.